-If you’re a busy Airbnb host who needs a break from the daily grind of guest communication and check-ins, why not consider adding a co-host to your listing?
+If you’re a busy Airbnb host who needs a break from the daily grind of guest communication and check-ins, why not consider adding an Airbnb co-host to your listing?

 A co-host is someone who helps you take care of your Airbnb property and guests in return for a percentage of your rental income.
 They take the pressure off you and assist in making sure your Airbnb runs smoothly.

-Did you know Airbnb allows you to add up to three co-hosts per listing?
+How to add up to three co-hosts per listing

 To add a co-host: